 How We Can Support the Mental Health of Essential Workers

 In order to help those who work the front lines — to truly support them — employers, the government, and mental health experts need to collaborate to create targeted, sustainable, and timely mental health services available to all.
 This practice is common in other developed countries.
-Recently, Talkspace began offering free mental health services to first responders and creating free support groups available for everyone.
+Recently, Talkspace began offering free mental health services to first responders.

 Understandably, large systemic changes cannot happen overnight.
 But, as we deliberate over new processes, we must remember that when essential workers were required on the front lines, they did not dither.
 They jumped into action.
 In the same way, we as a society must think about ways to protect their mental health.